 Once a month, members of the Kavana community gather for an uplifting morning of prayer and study.
 The Shabbat Morning Minyan is a traditional (mostly Hebrew) service which features lots of singing, harmonies, and great energy -- so it appeals to participants from a wide range of Jewish backgrounds.

-Rabbi Rachel Nussbaum and a growing corps of volunteer daveners lead sections of the service, and you can see Kavana's co-op spirit in action as many minyan folks take turns reading Torah, chanting haftorah, giving a dvar torah (short sermon), and providing kiddush lunch.
+Rabbi Rachel Nussbaum and a growing corps of volunteer daveners lead sections of the service, and you can see Kavana's co-op spirit in action as many minyan folks take turns reading Torah, chanting haftorah, and giving a dvar torah (short sermon).

 Kavana's Shabbat Morning Minyan takes place monthly during the program year.
 The service starts at 10am.
 The minyan takes place in the Queen Anne neighborhood and is also available online.